 Tip Sheet 3: Keeping the conversation going

-Evidence for Learning would like to acknowledge Professor Karen Thorpe, Dr Sally Staton and Dr Sandy Houen from the Institute for Social Science Research (ISSR) at the University of Queensland for their work on these oral language resources.
+Evidence for Learning would like to acknowledge Professor Karen Thorpe, Dr Sally Staton and Dr Sandy Houen from the University of Queensland for their work on these oral language resources.
 We also thank the other early childhood education researchers and educators who provided input to these resources.